 His wife, Mary Meaker, presided over the first meeting of the Order of the Eastern Star on March 6, 1883, as the First Worthy Matron.
 The Order of the Eastern Star is a separate group of the Masons that was established in 1850 and is open to both men and women.
 In order to join men must be Master Mason and women must have a relative who is a Mason.
 The order is based on teachings from the Bible, with the star representing the heroines of the Bible: Adah, Ruth, Ester, Martha and Electra.

-The current Masonic Lodge, at 249 Water Street, has been used since the late 1800s.
-The organization previously met at the Excelsior Brewing Co. site location and then on the north side of Water Street when they moved after a fire destroyed the block.
+The current Masonic Lodge, at 249 Water Street, has been used since the late 1926.
+The organization previously met at the Hunt boarding house and then on the north side of Water Street when they moved after a fire destroyed the block.

 The building used to be the site of the Excelsior Library, the Excelsior Chamber of Commerce and the original site of Mount Calvary Lutheran Church.